dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 The member declarations can be any non-abstract static or instance member declaration except for instance variables and constructors.
 Abstract members are not allowed since the extension declaration does not introduce an interface, and constructors are not allowed because the extension declaration doesn't introduce any type that can be constructed.
 Instance variables are not allowed because there won't be any memory allocation per instance that the extension applies to.
 We could implement instance variables using an `Expando`, but it would necessarily be nullable, so it would still not be an actual instance variable.

+An extension declaration with a non-private name is included in the library's export scope, and a privately named extension is not.
+It is a compile-time error to export two declarations, including extensions, with the same name, whether they come from declarations in the library itself or from export declarations (with the usual exception when all but one declaration come from platform libraries).
+Extension *members* with private names are simply inaccessible in other libraries.

-### Omitting Names For Local Extensions
+### Omitting Names For Private Extensions

-If an extension declaration is only used locally in a library, there is no need to worry about naming conflicts or overrides.
+If an extension declaration is only used locally in a library, there might be no need to worry about naming conflicts or overrides.
 In that case, then name identifier can be omitted (hence the `<identifier>?` in the grammar above).

 Example: